 April – August: Monday to Saturday at 10.15, 11.30, 14.15 and 15.30, Sunday at 14.15 and 15.30.

 Tickets: Adults £8, Concessions £7 (seniors 60+ and students), Children under 11 are free.
 Groups of fewer than 10 need not pre-book and can purchase a ticket directly from the Tour Guide.

 For further information on our guided tours or for group bookings please contact us on +44 (0)1962 621209 or firstname.lastname@example.org.

 Occasionally a school function or other event may lead to a tour not being available.
 Please check availability by contacting us at the details above.

 The Winchester College Treasury houses the school’s collections of art and archaeology.
 These include artefacts from Egypt, Greece and Rome, casts of the Parthenon Frieze, and Chinese ceramics from the Tang to Qing dynasties.
 They are displayed in the medieval Warden's Stables, converted into a museum in 2016.

-The Treasury is open to members of the public from 2-4pm every day, except Christmas and New Year.
+The Treasury is open to members of the public from 2-4pm every day, except between Christmas and New Year.
 Last admission is at 3.30pm.
 On rare occasions we have to close the Treasury for an exhibition changeover; details will be posted here.